ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 ## What is on the AttestationStation roadmap?

-In H1 2023 we will launch an SDK to enable creating, viewing, and updating attestations.
+In H1 2023 we will launch an SDK to simplify creating, viewing, and updating attestations, a no-code interface used to view, create, explore, and contextualize attestations, and much more.

-In late 2023 we will upgrade the contract...
+In H2 2023 we will start experimenting with private attestations powered by ZK proofs and aggregating attestations from various communities and using techniques like EigenTrust to derive reputation for use in Optimism’s Citizen House.

 ## Technical specifications